Water injection (engine): Use in automobiles

 A limited number of road vehicles with forced induction engines from manufacturers such as Chrysler have included water injection.
 The 1962 Oldsmobile Jetfire was delivered with the Turbo Jetfire engine.

-SAAB
+Saab

 Saab used water injection in the 1978 Saab 99 Turbo S for an extra 15–20 hp on its 2-litre engine and in the 1980 Saab 900 Enduro.